Payal1461/Socio-Economic-Status-Classification/README.md

 # Socio-Economic Status Classification of Indian Districts

-This project is on classifying Indian districts into different socio-economic status (SES) categories using census-based data.
+This project is based on classifying Indian districts into different socio-economic status (SES) categories using census-based data.

 The work uses data from Census 2011 and SECC 2011 and applies standard